European Public Health WEEK

 Motto of the day: “Taking care of what takes care of you.”

-The subthemes of this day are: Prevention in healthcare; (self-)management of chronic diseases; primary healthcare; health services research; health workforce research; access to healthcare; health insurance; healthcare reform.
+The subthemes of this day were: Prevention in healthcare; (self-)management of chronic diseases; primary healthcare; health services research; health workforce research; access to healthcare; health insurance; healthcare reform.

 Events on this day